croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

 This tutorial directly corresponds to the ["Hello World" tutorial](../croquet/tutorial-1_1_hello_world.html) of the Croquet Library.
 In fact the model side looks exactly the same.
-The following document assumes that you are familiar with the main concepts presented there.
+The following document assumes you are familiar with the main concepts presented there.

-The tutorials for the `@croquet/react` package will make use of CodeSandbox to be able to show a whole React project around each example, with the same structure as your own project would have locally.
+The tutorials for the `@croquet/react` package makes use of CodeSandbox to show a whole React project for each example, with the same structure as your own project would have locally.
 The bundler used for this CodeSandBox is `parcel`, but `@croquet/react` is bundler-agnostic.

 <iframe src="https://codesandbox.io/embed/blissful-rain-4rpql?fontsize=14&hidenavigation=1&theme=dark"
      style="width:80%; height:500px; border:1; border-radius: 4px; overflow:hidden;"